 What is a reflective essay?
 Students often ask us this question, as it is not a typical assignment and has several peculiarities, which one needs to remember to perform in the best possible way.
-However, a reflective essay definition is quite simple: you need to describe a certain event or a personal experience, analyzing it and the lessons you have learned.
+However, the definition of a reflective essay is quite simple: you need to describe a certain event or personal experience, analyze it, and describe the lessons you have learned.
 The word ‘reflective’ means that you look back to the past and analyze the matter from a present point of view.

 - Experience from the past;

 - A thing you have touched/tasted/heard or smelled;

 - A book or movie that influenced your personality.

 Here are the main tips on how to write a reflective essay and always stay relevant:

 - Write about objects or events.
 You should base your reflective essay on your experience or on an object but not on a real person;

 - Always remain brief, although using bright and colorful language.
 Usually, a reflective essay is limited to 400-600 words, so you need to put all your thoughts into a limited number of symbols.
 Make sure you follow all the guidelines carefully;

 - Examine the vocabulary to enrich your lexis.
 When you are describing a certain event or appealing to someone’s feelings, it is important to make your language live and attractive.
 Don’t hesitate to use synonyms and avoid common phrases to make your essay colorful and juicy;